 The common criticism received for the exchange-traded fund is as follows:

 - Income from the exchange-traded fund is treated as passive income & not an active source of income.

 - Thus, it may lead to inefficiency in the financial markets.

-- Too much dependency on exchange-traded funds results in underperformance by the investors.
+- Too much dependency on exchange-traded funds results in underperformance by investors.

 - Since ETFs are treated as passive investment vehicles, they may jeopardize the consistency of stability of the entire financial system.
-In turn, it may also lead to financial destruction.
+In turn, it may also lead to economic destruction.